ibm-cloud-docs/ibm-cloud-provider-for-terraform/setup_cli.md

 3. Create a local Terraform on {{site.data.keyword.cloud_notm}} variables file that is named `terraform.tfvars` to store the credentials and other input parameters that you retrieved earlier.
 When you initialize the Terraform on {{site.data.keyword.cloud_notm}} CLI, all variables that are defined in this file are automatically loaded by Terraform on {{site.data.keyword.cloud_notm}} and you can reference them in every Terraform on {{site.data.keyword.cloud_notm}} configuration file in the same directory.

-   Because the `terraform.tfvars` file contains confidential information, do not push this file to your version control system where you store the Terraform on {{site.data.keyword.cloud_notm}} configuration files of the resources that you want to provision.
+   The `terraform.tfvars` file contains confidential information, do not push this file to your version control system where you store the Terraform on {{site.data.keyword.cloud_notm}} configuration files of the resources that you want to provision.
 The `terraform.tfvars` file is meant to be on your local system only.
    {: important}

    Example `terraform.tfvars` file: